MatterMiners/tardis/docs/source/index.rst

     Starting with the production release series 9.0, HTCondor introduces a new security configuration, which is no longer host-based.
 The security configuration is now user-based and requires authentication to access the HTCondor pool.
-This is also true for read-only operations like calling `condor_status`.
-Therefore, this docker images supports the `IDTOKENS` authentication method introduced with the HTCondor 9.0 series.
+This is also true for read-only operations such as `condor_status`.
+Therefore, this docker image supports the `IDTOKENS` authentication method introduced with the HTCondor 9.0 series.

     In order to use ID tokens, add any tokens provided by the operator of the overlay batch system to a `tokens.d`